 Your child’s safety is the biggest priority when building a playhouse, so it’s vital to make sure your playroom is as child-friendly as possible, especially for younger sheddies.

 Tie up any dangling electrical cords, fix freestanding furniture securely to the walls and use socket covers to keep power supplies safe from probing fingers.

 Install child locks on windows to stop them opening any wider than 4inches to prevent any accidental falls.
 Secure your playhouse doors with sturdy bolts and locks to prevent unwanted visitors stealing your kids’ valuables.

 In the kingdom of playrooms, storage is king, and there are some wonderful thrifty ways to keep everything tidy.

 Upcycling wooden crates or plastic baskets is a good start.
 Mount them to the wall or floor to make clever storage spaces.

-What playroom would be complete without toys and games?
-As well as the painted floor games and an art station in the playroom, add in an old TV and DVD player for watching movies on rainy afternoons.
+No playroom is complete without toys and games.
+As well as the painted floor games and chalkboard wall, add an old TV and DVD player for watching snuggly movies on rainy afternoons.

+A log cabin is a strong and secure outdoor extension of your home.
+If you need help choosing the right building for your family, download our free log cabin buying guide now.
 Have you already converted a garden building into a playroom?
-Share your best tips on our Facebook page — we love to see what you do with your cabins!
+Share your best tips on our Facebook page — we love to hear from you!

 Lead image: Sokolova Maryna